mariobreskic/Beeftext-combo-settings-for-German-content-authors/README.md

 | :'< | ‹ | SINGLE LEFT-POINTING ANGLE QUOTATION MARK |
 | :'> | › | SINGLE RIGHT-POINTING ANGLE QUOTATION MARK |

+<a name="grave_key_issue">1</a>: If your keyboard layout uses the backtick/grave key as a [dead key](https://en.wikipedia.org/wiki/Dead_key) only, you will have to work around that for these Beeftext keywords.
+If, for instance you use the German keyboard layout, you could switch to the [E1 layout](https://www.europatastatur.de/).
+This package of combos is a beginner’s introduction to the E1.

 ### Dashes
 | Keyword | Snippet | Description |
 |---|---|---|